Proper actions on topological groups: Applications to quotient spaces: Preliminaries

 For a closed subgroup $H \subset G$, by $G/H$ we will denote the $G$-space of cosets $\{gH | \ g\in G\}$ under the action induced by left translations.

-A locally compact group $G$ is called {\it almost connected}, if the space of connected components of $G$ is compact.
+A locally compact group $G$ is called {\it almost connected} if the quotient group $G/G_0$ of $G$ modulo the connected component $G_0$ of the identity is compact.

 Such a group has a maximal compact subgroup $K$, i.e., every compact subgroup of $G$ is conjugate to a subgroup of $K$ \cite[Theorem A.5]{ab:74}.
 The corresponding classical theorem on Lie groups can be found in \cite[Ch.~XV, Theorem~3.1]{hoch:65}.

 \normalfont